luised94/lab_utils/next_generation_sequencing/NGS_Documentation.md

 ## TODO

 ### HIGH
-- Normalize feature files and incorporate into genomic tracks.
+- 004_processFeaturesToRdsAndBed.R: Normalize feature files and incorporate into genomic tracks.
+Need to add the code that outputs the reorganized files to Bed.
+Not sure if I should do RDS and something else.
-- Update the rsync of bmc data. (see Task_Work: Update Rsync from BMC)
 ### MED
 ### LOW
 Each documentation for each subdirectory has a # TODO section